Walter Winterbottom: England team manager

-Walter Winterbottom has the distinction of being England's first, youngest and longest serving England team manager; he is also the only England manager to have had no previous professional managerial experience.
+Walter Winterbottom has the distinction of being the first, youngest and longest serving England team manager; he is also the only England manager to have had no previous professional managerial experience.
 In all matches in which he was in charge, England played 139, won 78, drew 33, and lost 28, scoring 383 and conceding 196.
 At home England lost six matches in sixteen years.
 England won the British Home Championship in thirteen out of his sixteen seasons (seven times outright and six times sharing top place).
 In the World Cup tournament England qualified on all four occasions, reaching the quarter-finals twice, playing 28 matches, winning 15, drawing 7 and losing 6; goals for 75 against 35 (including World Cup qualifying matches).

 Although he had coaching and managerial responsibilities, Winterbottom never had the power to pick his own team and it was instead chosen by a selection committee.
 Over time his technical knowledge increasingly influenced selectors.
 Finally, prior to Alf Ramsey's arrival in 1962, he convinced the FA that the team manager must have sole control of selection.

 During his time Winterbottom repeatedly warned the English football establishment that countries in Continental Europe and South America were overtaking England and that English football had to change.
 His sixteen years as England team manager helped greatly in creating a modern and competitive national team and four years after his departure in 1966 England won the World Cup.
 His innovations included the introduction of England B, Under 23, youth and schoolboy teams providing players with continuity and experience in international football before being selected for the full England team.

-Notable victories during his tenure were 10—0 away to Portugal in 1947, 4—0 away to Italy in 1948, 3—1 at home to recently crowned World Champions West Germany in 1954, 4—2 at home to Brazil in 1956 and 9—3 at home to Scotland in 1961.
-Notable defeats were losing 2–0 to the Republic of Ireland at Goodison Park, losing 1—0 to the USA in the 1950 World Cup and 6—3 at home to Hungary in 1953, when England lost their unbeaten home record to a foreign team at Wembley, followed by a 7—1 away defeat to the same team in 1954.
+Notable victories during his tenure were 10–0 away to Portugal in 1947, 4–0 away to Italy in 1948, 3–1 at home to recently crowned World Champions West Germany in 1954, 4–2 at home to Brazil in 1956 and 9–3 at home to Scotland in 1961.
+Notable defeats were losing 2–0 to the Republic of Ireland at Goodison Park when England lost their unbeaten home record to a foreign team, losing 1–0 to the USA in the 1950 World Cup and 6–3 at home to Hungary in 1953, when England lost their unbeaten home record at Wembley to a foreign team, followed by a 7–1 away defeat to the same team in 1954.

 Also while he was manager, England visited Argentina, Brazil, Chile, Denmark, Mexico, Peru, Portugal, the Soviet Union, United States and Uruguay for the first time.